suit-wg/suit-report/draft-ietf-suit-report.md

 #  Attestation

-This document describes how a well-informed verifier can infer the trustworthiness of a remote device.
+This document describes how a well-informed Attestation Verifier (Verifier hereafter, See {{RFC9334}}) can infer the trustworthiness of a remote device.
 Remote attestation is done by using the SUIT\_Manifest\_Envelope along with the SUIT\_Report to reconstruct the state of the device at boot time.
 By embedding data used for remote attestation in the SUIT\_Report, a remote device can use an append-only log to collect both measurements and debug/failure information into the same document.
-This document can then be conveyed to a verifier as a part of the attestation evidence.
-A remote attestation format to convey attestation evidence, such as an Entity Attestation Token (EAT, see {{-EAT}}), that contains a SUIT\_Report MUST also include an integrity measurement of the Manifest Processor & Report Generator.
+This document can then be conveyed to a Verifier as a part of the Attestation Evidence.
+A Remote Attestation format to convey Attestation Evidence, such as an Entity Attestation Token (EAT, see {{-EAT}}), that contains a SUIT\_Report MUST also include an integrity measurement of the Manifest Processor & Report Generator.

-When a Concise Reference Integrity Manifest (CoRIM, see {{-CoRIM}}) is delivered in a SUIT\_Manifest\_Envelope, this codifies the delivery of verification information to the verifier:
+When a Concise Reference Integrity Manifest (CoRIM, see {{-CoRIM}}) is delivered in a SUIT\_Manifest\_Envelope, this codifies the delivery of verification information to the Verifier:

 * The Firmware Distributor:
     * sends the SUIT\_Manifest\_Envelope to the Verifier without payload or text, but with CoRIM